Your Email Account: How to Access Webmail and Set Up Preferences

-To access via the internet, please go to http://webmail.d3corp.net.
+To access your webmail account via the internet, please go to http://webmail.d3corp.net.

-Your login will be the full email address (i.e. firstname.lastname@example.org ) and enter the password provided by D3.
+Your login will be the full email address (i.e. email@example.com) and password provided by D3.

 Email Setup GuidesNeed Assistance?
 Click Here